top of page

 IMG_4714.JPG

-A Reflection group will meet following morning tea after the Eucharist every Sunday.
+Morning tea follows the Eucharist every Sunday.
 Everyone is welcome.

 St Kilda Families: Memorials in Christ Church